learn-co-curriculum/dsc-correlation-covariance/README.md

 ## Introduction

-In this lesson, you'll learn how the **variance** of a random variable is used to calculate **covariance** and **correlation** as key measures used in statistics to find causal relationships between random variables.
+In this lesson, you'll learn how the **variance** of a variable is used to calculate **covariance** and **correlation** as key measures used in statistics to find causal relationships between variables.
 Based on these measures, you can find out if two variables are associated with each other, and to what extent.
 This lesson will help you develop a conceptual understanding, necessary calculations, and some precautions while using these measures.

 ## Objectives

 You will be able to:

-* Understand and calculate covariance and correlation between two random variables
+- Distinguish between correlation and causation
-* Visualize and interpret the results of covariance and correlation
+- Interpret correlation and its relationship to covariance
-* Explain what is meant by the popular phrase "correlation does not imply causation"
+- Calculate covariance and correlation

 ## Variance

-Earlier in the course, you learned about __variance__ (represented by $\sigma^2$) as a measure of dispersion for continuous random variables from its expected mean value.
+In an earlier lesson, you learned about __variance__ (represented by $\sigma^2$) as a measure of dispersion for continuous variables from its expected mean value.
 Let's quickly revisit this, as variance formula plays a key role while calculating covariance and correlation measures.

 The formula for calculating variance as shown below: